sftcd/openssl/esnistuff/design.md

 This file describes the current design for our proof-of-concept openssl implementation of encrypted SNI.

-- The code in our [fork](https://gitbub.com/sftcd/openssl) imlpements both client and server sides of the ESNI Internet-draft [draft-ietf-tls-esni-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) spec.
+- The code in our [fork](https://gitbub.com/sftcd/openssl) implements both client and server sides of the ESNI Internet-draft [draft-ietf-tls-esni-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) spec.